 Through the development of the administrative history of the district's formation and changes to the district over the last 40 years, and informed by the building survey and input from the stakeholders and public, five specific areas were identified that reflect the threats facing the future health of the Sweet Auburn NHLD.
-These include encroaching development, vacant properties and buildings, incompatible construction, weak boundary areas, and lack of a local archaeology ordinance.
+These include encroaching development, vacant properties and buildings, incompatible construction, areas near the boundary with few historic properties.
 The district has lost nearly half of its contributing buildings and three of its prominent buildings remain vacant and in danger of demolition by neglect.
 The district has seen a loss of integrity since its designation in 1976 and is in danger of losing additional integrity in the near future if the impending threats are not addressed.
+Although archaeology is not considered in the NHL nomination for the district, in general, most historic properties have associated archaeological deposits.
+The lack of a local archaeology ordinance is a general concern.

-The Sweet Auburn NHLD holds national significance as a place of historic African American institutional and community buildings.
-It represents the achievements of African American leaders of the city, state, and nation and was an important part of Dr. Martin Luther King, Jr.'s formative years.
-Its history represents a significant part of our shared past and serves to inform future generations of the stories of segregation, entrepreneurship, the civil rights movement, and organizations that strengthened the community and provided leadership and support throughout its history.
-It can only continue doing so if what remains is preserved and its integrity can be maintained.
+The Sweet Auburn NHLD holds national significance in American History as a center of African American social, religious, cultural, and business activities.
+The institutions within the district fostered a community that thrived within a repressive system of segregation.
+The district represents the achievements of the African American community and of leaders of the city, state, and nation.
+Its history represents a significant part of our shared past and serves to inform future generations of the history of racial segregation and the ongoing struggle for equality, entrepreneurship, and organizations that strengthened the community and provided leadership and support throughout its history.
+It can only continue to inspire us and teach us about our past if what remains is preserved and its integrity can be maintained.